 - Lower blood pressure and heart rate

-If you are interested in learning how to make a career in the growing field of massage, contact ECPI University today!
-Enrolling in the Associate of Applied Science in Massage Therapy program means you could earn your degree and start your new career in as little as 15 months.
+If you are interested in learning how to make it in the growing field of massage, contact ECPI University today!
+Enrolling in the Associate of Applied Science in Massage Therapy program means you could earn your degree and start your new life in as little as 15 months.
 It could be the Best Decision You Ever Make!

 DISCLAIMER – ECPI University makes no claim, warranty or guarantee as to actual employability or earning potential to current, past or future students or graduates of any educational program we offer.
 The ECPI University website is published for informational purposes only.
 Every effort is made to ensure the accuracy of information contained on the ECPI.edu domain; however, no warranty of accuracy is made.
 No contractual rights, either expressed or implied, are created by its content.